Distributed Computing for Huge-Scale Aggregative Convex Programming: Feasibility, Initialization, and Parameter Estimation

 where

 and

-The global inequality~\eqref{GlobalInequalitydvSum2infty} provides the basis for the discussion, as a strategy of descent.
+The global inequality~\eqref{GlobalInequalitydvSum2infty} provides a basis for the discussion, as a strategy of descent adopted by the algorithm.

-We address first the issues of control parameter estimation and initialization listed in Assumption~\ref{AssumptionSetI}(A,B).
-The inequality~\eqref{GlobalInequalitydvSum2infty} indicates that the primal and dual sequences need to be initialized appropriately so that $L^{0}_{i}$ is large to make \eqref{GlobalInequalitydvSum2infty} hold; specifically, $L^{0}_{i}$ need to be much larger than the optimal value $f(Z^{\infty})$ and every sub-sum of the first sums on the right-hand side contains a substantial or an infinite number of nontrivial components.
-One possible set of choices for the initial and parameter values is given as follows.
+We address the issues of initialization and parameter estimation listed in Assumption~\ref{AssumptionSetI}(A).
+The inequality~\eqref{GlobalInequalitydvSum2infty} indicates that the primal and dual sequences need to be initialized appropriately so that $L^{0}_{i}$ is great to make \eqref{GlobalInequalitydvSum2infty} hold; specifically, $L^{0}_{i}$ needs to be much greater than the optimal value $f(Z^{\infty})$ and each and every sub-sum in $\sum_{k=1}^{\infty}$ of the first sum term on the right-hand side of \eqref{GlobalInequalitydvSum2infty} contains an infinite number of nontrivial components, which is essentially equivalent to that all the extended component sequences are not trapped in the neighborhoods of their upper bounds, as demonstrated by Proof~\ref{ProofOfPDDeltaLimitsLemma}(A).
+To this end, one set of possible choices for the initial and parameter values is given as follows.